1. Realizing that digital marketing is the key to getting new clients for your Law Firm

-If you still believe that billboards and newspaper ads are going to do the job, you have been mistaken.
+If you still believe that billboards and newspaper ads are going to do the job for you law firm marketing plan, then you are mistaken.
 Digital marketing is the number one way to reach potential clients.

 Consider this: Who is more likely to be in need of your services?
-A person driving down the road and seeing a billboard, or a person searching for “personal injury attorneys near me”?
-Your clients are not going to the yellow pages and looking for advertisements, they’re conveniently pulling out their cell phone and doing a quick google search.
+A person driving down the road and seeing a billboard, or a person searching for “personal injury attorneys near me?”
+Your clients are not going to the Yellow Pages and looking for advertisements.
+They’re pulling out their cell phones and doing a quick Google search.

 The trends for people pulling out there phones and doing “near me” searches has exploded over the last 5 years.
 This sample is the search volume index in the United States for people searching for “Lawyer Near Me”

-We understand that this is probably not the same landscape as it was when you were in law school; however, even if it is uncomfortable.
+We understand that this is not the same landscape as it was when you were in law school.

-The only difference is how you attract them and how you communicate with them.
+The only difference today is with how you attract them, and how you communicate with them.

-According to Mashable “Google gets over 100 billion searches a month”, and 48% of consumers start mobile research with a search engine.
-(Smart Insights, 2016).
-The meaning of these statistics is that more likely than not, the genesis of gaining your new client is going to start with a simple internet search.
+According to Mashable, “Google gets over 100 billion searches a month.”
+And 48% of consumers start mobile research with a search engine (Smart Insights, 2016).
+This means that gaining your new client today is going to start with a simple Google search.

-Your firm should be one of the first websites that show up from a search, and your website should be fast, easy to use, and attractive.
+Your law firm needs to be one of the first websites that show up from a search.
+Plus, your website should be fast, easy to use, and attractive.
 The client expects you (or your firm) to be available to them 24/7.

-A website filled with information, FAQS, a chat bar, and blog posts allows you to passively engage your clients at any time of the day.
+A website filled with information, FAQS, a chat bar, and blog posts allows you to reach your clients at any time of day.
 Take a look at this post on 20 Internet Marketing Ideas for Lawyers.

 While you or your firm may be unfamiliar with the digital marketing landscape, it isn’t new.